bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ## Change room policy/participation

 Adds, removes, and policy changes to the room are all forms of updating the room state.
-They are accomplished using the updateRoom transaction which is used for updating the room base policy, participation list, or its underlying MLS group.
+They are accomplished using the update transaction which is used for updating the room base policy, participation list, or its underlying MLS group.

 ~~~
-POST /updateRoom/{roomId}
+POST /update/{roomId}
 ~~~

 In MLS 1.0, any change to the room base policy document is always expressed